Topograph

 Obligations for sole traders (commerçants personnes physiques)

 Any natural person carrying on a commercial activity must register with the RCS.
 Registration is completed electronically using a LuxTrust certificate.
-While sole traders must maintain accounting records, they are only required to file annual accounts with the RCS if their annual turnover exceeds €100,000 excluding VAT.
+Sole traders must maintain accounting records, but only need to file annual accounts with the RCS if their annual turnover exceeds €100,000 excluding VAT.

 Sole traders are not subject to UBO obligations, as they are natural persons rather than legal entities.